MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 What happens as systems get bigger and more heavily loaded?

 --
-* What is a system's operating domain?
+* What is a system’s operating domain?

 --
 * How is load defined?